-More technical information about ToF sensors can be found here.
+More technical information about these senors can be found below:

-The TeraRanger One sensor can be easily connected to the Pixhawk with the TeraRanger I2C adaptor.
-Then it’s nearly a plug&play solution:
+The TeraRanger EVO sensor can be easily connected to the Pixhawk or other ArduPilot with the open-ended cable included with the sensor.

 Setup in Mission Planner¶

-To use the TeraRanger One sensor as rangefinder, connect with Mission Planner and open the Config/Tuning menu.
-Go into Full Parameter List section and set:
+To use the TeraRanger EVO sensor as rangefinder, connect with Mission Planner and open the CONFIG/Full Parameter List menu and set:

-RNGFND_MAX_CM: 1400 (14m).
-This parameter sets the maximum distance that the TeraRanger One is used by the Pixhawk.
+RNGFNDx_MAX_CM: This parameter sets the maximum distance that the rangefinder is used by the autopilot.

-RNGFND_MIN_CM: 20cm.
-This parameter set the minimum distance that the TeraRanger One is used by the Pixhawk.
+RNGFNDx_MIN_CM: This parameter set the minimum distance that the rangefinder is used by the autopilot.

 Testing the sensor¶

-The distances read by the TeraRanger One sensor can be displayed on the Mission Planner Flight Data menu.
-You have to double click on the left bottom windows where quick values are displayed.
+The distances read by the TeraRanger EVO sensor can be displayed on the Mission Planner Flight Data menu.
+The Status button the left will show status values.
 Then choose “sonarrange”.

-When the Pixhawk boots, the TeraRanger One needs to already be powered on, or at least be powered on at the same time as the Pixhawk.
-If you power the TeraRanger One after the Pixhawk has booted, it will not be recognized since the autopilot will have already scanned its I2C bus for devices!
+When the autopilot boots, the rangefinder needs to already be powered on, or at least be powered on at the same time as the autopilot.
+If you power the rangefinder after the autopilots has booted, it will not be recognized since the autopilot will have already scanned its I2C bus for devices!